danpelota/danpelota.com/output/posts/geocoder-showdown-part-2/index.rst

         hash text);
     EOF

-Now copy in all CSV files.
-There is some overlapping coverage in these files, but we'll deal with that later.
+Now load all the CSV files.
+There is some overlapping coverage in these files but we'll deal with that later.

 .. code-block:: bash